 – that changing the approaches of teachers who grew up with the didactic tradition would be difficult.
 However, there was also a group of teachers who showed great interest in digital culture and open teaching methods.

-– that there have been existing policies which, although designed to promote egalitarian access to knowledge, were disincentivising new knowledge creation, as a select group of book publishers group was solely responsible for knowledge content.
+– that there have been existing policies which, although designed to promote egalitarian access to knowledge, were disincentivising new knowledge creation, as a select group of book publishers was solely responsible for knowledge content.

 – there was a fear of new technology in users, reinforced by earlier encounters with overly technical interfaces.